adriennelim/hrext07-my-cruddy-app/README.md

 - [X] Game Mode: Player 1 and 2 would take turns to play
 - [X] Game Mode: Announce game outcome (Winner/Draw)
 - [X] Game Mode: Can reset board any time
-- [ ] Scoreboard: Show game outcomes with timeStamp
+- [X] Scoreboard: Show game outcomes with timeStamp
+- [X] Scoreboard: Store games in local storage
-- [ ] Scoreboard: User can delete entries
+- [ ] Scoreboard: User can view previous games
 - [ ] Saved Games: User can pause game and replay
 - [ ] Saved Games: user can click on game and resume